mybagman/Game/README.md

 destroy the enemy waves by defeating the different enemy types.

 gold star support ship:
-powers up by collecting enemy wreckage boosts players health and rate of fire when together.
+powers up by collecting enemy wreckage and boosts players health and rate of fire when together.

 the enemies: